TracyGJG/utilities/README.md

 ### NB: The functions have been prepared with no input validation or additional error checking.

 ## Change Log

+### Update: 11th August 2021

+Added `reconcileArray` to update an array based on a second without losing reference.

 ### Update: 7th July 2021